DataFire/Integrations/integrations/generated/victorops/README.md

 ### api_public.v1.org.routing_keys.get
 Retrieves a list of routing keys and associated teams.
-This API may be called a maximum of once a minute.
+This API may be called a maximum of 60 times per minute.

 ```js